-Date of administration Enter the calendar date in which the dose of surfactant was given (regardless of whether the dose was given the infant was admitted to your NICU or not).
+Date of administration Enter the calendar date in which the dose of surfactant was given (regardless of whether the dose was given while the infant was admitted to your NICU or not).
 The default date of the calendar will be set to the birth date, however if this is not correct, you will need to edit this date.
 If the date on which surfactant is given is unavailable, leave the field blank.
 Time of Dose Record the time in military time (24 hr clock) at which the dose of the particular surfactant was given (should correspond to the date listed above).
 Record midnight as 00:00 (and the first minute of a new day; for example: 23:59 on Jan 3 rd and 00:00 on Jan 4 th is 1 minute later).
-If the time at which surfactant is given is unavailable, leave blank. Туре re all surfactants (i.e. BLES, Survanta, Exosurf, Curosurf etc.) given to a patient using the pull-down au.
+If the time at which surfactant is given is unavailable, leave blank. Туре Score all surfactants (i.e. BLES, Survanta, Exosurf, Curosurf etc.) given to a patient using the pull-dow menu.
 Score regardless of whether given at your hospital or at a different transferring/birth hospital.
-If factant was given at a previous hospital, record all the information below if available.
+I surfactant was given at a previous hospital, record all the information below if available.
+Method Select the method of surfactant administration from options: 1.
+Endotracheal 2.
+LISA 3.
+Other 4.
+Unknown Score regardless of whether the surfactant was given at your hospital or at a different transferring/birth hospital.
+If surfactant was given at a previous hospital, record all the information if available.
+Less Invasive Surfactant Administration (LISA) includes administration of surfactant with the use of thin catheter (special catheter, intravenous cannula or NG tube).
+Also include Minimally Invasive Surfactant Treatment (MIST) under this option.
+Other includes aerosol surfactant.